culture-of-development/culture-of-development.github.io/source/_posts/how-we-sped-up-random-forest-processing-getting-the-lay-of-the-land.md

 - must complete in roughly 25 ms, and 99% of requests need to finish in under 65 ms
 - must be single-threaded
 - must use less than roughly 65 MB total
+- all tricks are allowed as long as _this one model instance_ works correctly

 ### Let's stick to our bread and butter